69aaa/3kho.github.io/README.md

 gh repo clone 3kh0/3kh0.github.io
 ```

-This project does not require any backendservers, for the best expericance, I suggest using [XAMPP](https://www.apachefriends.org/) and cloning the repo into the Apache Server directory at `C:\xampp\htdocs` (for windows) and set the port to something like 8080 and open up a browser and point to `localhost:8080`
+Since this project does not require a backend, for the best experience I suggest using [XAMPP](https://www.apachefriends.org/), cloning the repo into the Apache Server directory at `C:\xampp\htdocs` (for windows), setting the port to something like 8080, opening up a browser and going to [`localhost:8080`](http://localhost:8080)

 > **Warning**
 > Please make your you know what you are doing, you could delete your entire drive if you are not careful!